-Open and closed protocol is a misconception about software that controls the fire alarm and on other software based operating equipment.
+An open and closed protocol is a misconception about software that controls the fire alarm and other software-based operating equipment.

 The term closed protocol

-The manufacturer will only supply the software that controls equipment to their own company operatives which only allows their engineers to carry out any software modifications to the system it is controlling.
+The manufacturer will only supply the software that controls equipment to their own company operatives, allowing their engineers to carry out any software modifications to the system it is heading.
 In doing this they can keep the aftermarket service prices extremely high, this means that additional work or repair work is very difficult to budget for.

 The term managed protocol